 Perhaps you want to start small in the Bitcoin investing world but then you looked at the prevailing rate.
 We know, the prices have skyrocketed since the beginning.
 This shouldn’t be a deterrent.
 After all, you can now purchase Bitcoin in small fractions, even going to the Satoshi.
-Don’t let the name fool you, making the conversion is easier than ever with the help of some very helpful free tools, namely a Satoshi to USD converter.
+Don’t let the name fool you, making the conversion is easier than ever with the help of some of these free tools.

 To figure out what these free tools looked like, we did a little digging to discover which converters are available to you.
 Whether you were planning on going from Satoshi to USD, USD to BTC or BTC to EUR, we now have you covered.